tddworks/SwiftUITemplate/README.md

 1. **Modular Development**: Break your app into feature modules for better code organization
 2. **Shared Code**: Use frameworks for code shared between targets
+3. **Multi-App Architecture**: Choose the right structure for your needs:
+   - **Workspace with separate projects**: Best for complex apps with different lifecycles
+   - **Single project**: Good for related apps sharing most code
+4. **Shared Frameworks**: Create `Core` for business logic, `Shared` for UI components
-3. **Extensions**: Keep extension code minimal and focused
+5. **Extensions**: Keep extension code minimal and focused
-4. **File Provider**: Use File Provider extensions for cloud storage integration
+6. **File Provider**: Use File Provider extensions for cloud storage integration
-5. **Testing**: Always include test targets for critical components
+7. **Testing**: Always include test targets for critical components
-6. **Dependencies**: Use explicit dependencies between modules
+8. **Dependencies**: Use explicit dependencies between modules
+9. **Bundle IDs**: Use consistent bundle ID prefixes across all apps in workspace
+10. **Schemes**: Create separate schemes for each app target for easier development

+### Multi-App Scenarios

+**When to use Multiple Apps:**
+- Main app + Admin/Debug companion app
+- Consumer app + Business/Enterprise variant
+- iOS app + macOS app sharing code
+- Different deployment targets (App Store vs Enterprise)
+- A/B testing different app experiences

+**Workspace vs Single Project:**
+- **Use Workspace**: When apps have different release cycles, teams, or significant differences
+- **Use Single Project**: When apps are closely related and developed together

 ---